DuPont de Nemours (DD) vs. Its Rivals Financial Analysis

 |2.48

-DuPont de Nemours currently has a consensus target price of $81.75, indicating a potential downside of 4.37%.
-As a group, “Plastics materials & resins” companies have a potential upside of 0.09%.
-Given DuPont de Nemours’ rivals stronger consensus rating and higher probable upside, analysts plainly believe DuPont de Nemours has less favorable growth aspects than its rivals.
+DuPont de Nemours currently has a consensus price target of $81.75, suggesting a potential downside of 4.12%.
+As a group, “Plastics materials & resins” companies have a potential upside of 0.19%.
+Given DuPont de Nemours’ rivals stronger consensus rating and higher possible upside, analysts clearly believe DuPont de Nemours has less favorable growth aspects than its rivals.

+DuPont de Nemours pays an annual dividend of $1.20 per share and has a dividend yield of 1.4%.
+DuPont de Nemours pays out 35.7% of its earnings in the form of a dividend.
+As a group, “Plastics materials & resins” companies pay a dividend yield of 1.8% and pay out 48.0% of their earnings in the form of a dividend.
+DuPont de Nemours has increased its dividend for 1 consecutive years.

 Summary